zeid-hub/python-p3-v2-property-decorator/README.md

 pytest -x
 ```

-If we need methods for deleting the properties, we would decorate the methods
-with `@name.deleter` and `@breed.deleter`.
+You can also use the `ipdb` debugger to instantiate `Dog` objects and attempt to
+set the `name` and `breed` attributes to valid and invalid values.

 ## Conclusion

 Let's summarize the important points when creating properties with the decorator
 approach:

-- The `@property` decorator must decorate the getter method.
+- The `@property` decorator must decorate the getter method, which should have
+  the same name as the attribute.
 - The docstring must go in the getter method.
-- The setter and deleter methods must be decorated with the name of the getter
+- The setter and deleter methods must be decorated with the same name as the
-  method plus `.setter` and `.deleter`, respectively.
+  getter method plus `.setter` and `.deleter`, respectively.

 ---